ergoplatform/ergodocs/docs/dev/ergo/eutxo.md

 - Interoperability, as off-chain and sidechain protocols.
 One-time objects are more straightforward to work with from an off-chain point of view.
 - Transaction Cost Predictability, where the only on-chain action is validating the smart contracts.
 As a result, the transaction cost is significantly lower, and most importantly, the transaction cost is predictable, eliminating the need for ‘gas.’

 ErgoScript is built considering Bitcoin’s security and privacy and the purpose of making all kinds of complex financial contracts accessible to everyone.
 However, Bitcoin’s design doesn’t allow loops, and building complex smart contracts on top of it aren’t possible.
-ErgoScript allows for self-replication; therefore, it can be used to create Turing-Complete processes in a blockchain.
+ErgoScript allows for self-replication; therefore, we can use it to create Turing-Complete processes in a blockchain.

 Another approach to creating smart contracts in the blockchain is the Account-Based model, like on Ethereum.
 Ethereum’s design facilitates smart contract opeld coins, so the unspent transaction output (UTXO) show us which private key holds which coiration by processing smart contracts as accounts.
 In Bitcoin, there aren’t accounts that hons.
 Coins are in a set of addresses represented with a single UTXO.
 It’s also easier to include privacy schemes in this model than the Account-Based model.